Bicycling has been on the rise in the US over the past decade

 Cycling to Work is on The Rise

-The first is that people are becoming more concerned with not only their health but also the health of the environment.
-Biking to work cuts down on a person’s carbon footprint and is a healthier alternative to driving.
+Philadelphia is one city with the highest percentage of bikers.
+In Philly, bikers account for 2% of all commuters.
+This number may not seem significant, but it is over three times more than the US average (0.6%).
+Bicycling is on the rise for several reasons.
+The first is that people are becoming more concerned with their health and the health of the environment.
+Second, biking to work reduces a person's carbon footprint and is a healthier alternative to driving.

-Secondly, a lot of people turned to bikes as a cheap commuting alternative to save money, especially with the soaring gas prices of the time.
-Also supporting this bike to work trend is that many cities and communities are making significant steps and developments to make biking safer and more appealing to citizens.
-Things like bike share programs, bike-only lanes/streets, and better traffic patterns are all helping bikers rider more guarded.
+Secondly, many people turned to bikes as a cheap commuting alternative to save money, especially with the soaring gas prices of the time.
+Also supporting this bike-to-work trend is that many cities and communities are making significant steps and developments to make biking safer and more appealing to citizens.
+Things like bike-share programs, bike-only lanes/streets, and better traffic patterns are all helping bikers rider more guarded.

 Bike Accidents In Pennsylvania

 Despite these efforts to make biking work safer for riders, unfortunately, bike accidents are an inevitable occurrence.
 In 2015, there were 45,000 bicyclists injuries in traffic accidents; 818 bike riders died as a result of their accidents.
 This only accounts for reported accidents, many more could have been injured in non-reported accidents.
 Cyclists are much more exposed than automobile operators, making for much higher fatalities and serious injuries.